piotrmigdalek/time-series-outliers-thesis/README.md

 * First chapter consists of basic theory concerning time series, autocorrelation, ARIMA modelling, useful statistical tests and time series decomposition techniques.
 All graphical examples were prepared by me using <tt>ggplot2</tt>, <tt>forecast</tt> and <tt>patchwork</tt> libraries.

-* Second chapter is focused on parametrizing various outlier effects using intervention models in order to detect and incorporate them intto regression model with ARIMA errors.
+* Second chapter is focused on parametrizing various outlier effects using intervention models in order to detect and incorporate them into regression model with ARIMA errors.
 I prepared vast **forecasting analysis of CO2 emission in Poland** – using mainly ARIMAX, ARIMA and ETS models also prepared solely in <tt>R</tt> with help of <tt>forecast</tt>, <tt>tsoutliers</tt> and <tt>ggplot2</tt> libraries.

 * Third chapter introduces numerous **point outlier detection techniques in univariate streaming data**.
 I made comparison of different detection methods implemented in various <tt>R</tt> libraries and also designed my own methods.
 I used: